SakA1233/HCI-Final_Year_Project/Diary.md

 9-11th: worked on and finished project plan

 14th-15th: written a questiaire for feedback on accessability and usability needs for the elderly. also going through design theories for the website.

+16th-18th: received feedback on the questionaire. and started learning how to use figma/canva

+21st: stated to design my website